A conductor formula for completed group algebras: Introduction

 \section{Introduction}

-\myfootnote{{\it 2010 Mathematics Subject Classification:} 16H10, 16H20, 11R23} \myfootnote{{\it Keywords:} central conductor, completed group algebras, extensions of lattices, Fitting invariants} Let $\fo$ be the ring of integers in a number field $K$ and consider the group ring $\fo G$ of a finite group $G$ over $\fo$.
-The central conductor $\mc F(\fo G)$ consists of all elements $x$ in the center of $\fo G$ such that $x \Ga \subset \fo G$, where $\Ga$ is a chosen maximal order containing $\fo G$, i.e.
+\myfootnote{{\it 2010 Mathematics Subject Classification:} 16H10, 16H20, 11R23} \myfootnote{{\it Keywords:} central conductor, completed group algebras, extensions of lattices, Fitting invariants} Let $\fo$ be the ring of integers in a number field $K$ (or in a finite extension $K$ of $\qp$) and consider the group ring $\fo[G]$ of a finite group $G$ over $\fo$.
+The central conductor $\mc F(\fo[G])$ consists of all elements $x$ in the center of $\fo[G]$ such that $x \Ga \subseteq\fo[G]$, where $\Ga \subseteq K[G]$ is a chosen maximal $\fo$-order containing $\fo[G]$, i.e.